pulumi/pulumi-terraform-bridge/pkg/tfbridge/README.md

 is attempting to mitigate.

 - Call `ProviderInfo.RenameResourceWithAlias` or `ProviderInfo.RenameDataSource`: This
-creates a "hard alias", preventing the user from experiencing a breaking change between major versions.
+creates a "hard alias", preventing the user from experiencing a breaking change during minor version upgrades.

 - Edit `ResourceInfo.Aliases`: This creates a "soft alias", making it easier for users to move to the new resource when the old resource is removed.